My health hacks

 Breathing exercises

-Doing the Wim Hof (easy, hard) breathing exercises is what gave me the running performance boost.
-Twice, I did the exercises 3 times a day for a month, and afterward, I got a 15% speed increase.
+Doing the Wim Hof (easy, hard) breathing exercises, 3 times a day for a month, gave me 15% running speed increase.

 Dopamine